 After working in the Audit Department of EY in London and in Mauritius for eight years, Sébastien Mamet joined the Corporate Finance Division of PricewaterhouseCoopers Mauritius in 2004.
-As Senior Manager of the division, he advised clients on inter alia mergers and acquisitions, business plans, finance raising and financial restructuring.
+As Senior Manager of the division, he advised clients on, inter alia, mergers and acquisitions, business plans, finance raising and financial restructuring.
 He joined Harel Frères in 2009 to head its new strategic development function.
 As a member of the Management Committee, he used to advise on the Group's strategic orientation and was responsible for implementing new business developments.
-He was appointed as General Manager (Agriculture) in 2016.
+He was appointed as General Manager

-lqra Mosaheb (47)
+(Agriculture) of Terragri Ltd in 2016.

-Group Legal Advisor
+Iqra Mosaheb (47) Group Legal Advisor

-LLB (Hons) (Mauritius), LLM (Bristol, UK), MBA (Paris-Dauphine, France)

-Barrister at Law
+LLB (Hons) (Mauritius), LLM (Bristol, UK), MBA (Paris-Dauphine, France) Barrister at Law